QuasarApp/CQtDeployerServer/README.md

-# CMakeProject
+# CQtDeployerServer
-Template repository for cmake project
-Fork me and replase CQtDeployerServer to Name of your new project.

-1. Clone this repository
-2. Run ./init.sh NewProjectName
+This is temp repository for solve the task 415 of The CQtDeployer.
+After finishing of the developing, this repository will be unite with the main repository of the CQtDeployer.

 # This template supports next build targets: